The Long Smoke: Pulled Pork Sandwiches

 I shuffled through the darkened house, groggy-faced, with hair tossed like a bad salad.
 I merged barefoot into the cold boots which were docked by the back patio door, and dawned my old, woolen smoking jacket there, turned up the collar, and stepped outside.
 It was 5:30 in the blessed morning, a toe nail moon shimmered through cracks in a cloudy veil, and the cold December breeze rustled the cotton fibers of my pajama pants.
 The world was still, almost abandoned it seemed, in perfect hibernation, whilst pale-blue moonbeams fell silent on crusty snow, and frozen ponds.
 A lovely time of day, peaceful like early mornings are, and unto which I thus and heartily pandiculated on my patio.
 Yes, that’s a word.
 Means to yawn and stretch at the same time.
 Something, off-hand, it turns out I am very good at come 5:30 in the morning.
 After that, and in one, easy motion born of sheer muscle memory, I snatched the charcoal chimney off the patio, shook the snow clean, and crammed a few choice wads of the political section up it’s underside.
 In no time, I had a pile of charcoal on the blaze, and the big Weber Smokey Mountain prepped for a long day’s duty.
 On the pit this morning, a classic in the smokey arts.
 Slow-smoked, pulled pork sandwiches.
 BBQ doesn’t get any more authentic than this folks.
 Or any tastier.
 This is the real thing.
 So grab your pork butt, and let’s get after it.

 Good BBQ takes time.
 Lots of time.
 And pulled pork is the epitome of the concept.
 In case and point, this butt began its journey to excellence the night before it even hit the pit.
 We slathered it down in a cheap mustard to start, working it everywhere, like an Ecuadorian with a bottle of sun tan lotion, neath what balmy rays bequeathed.
-Then, we dusted it liberally with Grill Mates Sweet and Smokey Rub, for that first step in the flavor profile.
+Then, we dusted it liberally with McCormick Sweet & Smoky Rub, 4.76-Ounce Units (Pack of 6) for that first step in the flavor profile.
 After that, it was wrapped in foil, then swaddled in a plastic bag, and placed in the refrigerator to marry overnight.
 The reason we opted for the mustard rub here, is to make the surface of the butt good and sticky for to receive the rub.
 That is the reason for any mustard slather – to act as an adhesive agent.
 Or maybe a primer for your rub, if you want to think of it that way.
 Regardless, and far be it any tongue nor taste bud that I know, can ever taste the mustard anyways.
 Hence, you might as well make it the cheap stuff then.
 At any rate, the better your rub sticks, the more potential you have for a robust and flavorful, and suitably awesome, bark.

 Bark.
 Bark is the hallmark of good butt smoking.
 To the uninitiated, they will take a gander at your beautifully-barked-butt, and fall into a state weeping, and/or finger pointing, croaking forth their condolences as if you have just lost a loved one or something.
 No, that is just bark, you have to tell them.
 The magical residue wrought from the wages of smoke, rub, and hour upon hour of low and steady heat, at roughly 225.
 If you want to read about the science of bark formation, and all that sort of thing, we would refer you to amazingribs .com, which if you haven’t yet had the pleasure, is a fabulous resource for your BBQ aspirations.